Order of the British Empire: Chapel

-The Chapel of the Order of the British Empire is located in St Paul's Cathedral.
+The Chapel of the Order of the British Empire is in St Paul's Cathedral.
 It occupies the far eastern end of the cathedral crypt and was dedicated in 1960.
 The only heraldic banners normally on display in the chapel are those of the Sovereign of the Order of the British Empire and of the Grand Master of the Order of the British Empire.
-Rather than using this Chapel, the Order now holds its great services upstairs in the nave of the cathedral.
-In addition to the Chapel of the Order of the British Empire, St Paul's Cathedral also houses the Chapel of The Most Distinguished Order of St Michael and St George.
+Rather than using this chapel, the Order now holds its great services upstairs in the nave of the cathedral.
+In addition to the Chapel of the Order of the British Empire, St Paul's Cathedral also houses the Chapel of the Order of St Michael and St George.
 Religious services for the whole Order are held every four years; new Knights and Dames Grand Cross are installed at these services.

 Precedence and privileges

 Knights Grand Cross and Knights Commander prefix Sir, and Dames Grand Cross and Dames Commander prefix Dame, to their forenames.
 Wives of Knights may prefix Lady to their surnames, but no equivalent privilege exists for husbands of Knights or spouses of Dames.
 Such forms are not used by peers and princes, except when the names of the former are written out in their fullest forms.
-Male clergy of the Church of England or the Church of Scotland do not use the title Sir as they do not receive the accolade (they are not dubbed "knight" with a sword), although they do append the post-nominal letters: dames do not receive the accolade, and therefore female clergy are free to use the title Dame.
+Male clergy of the Church of England or the Church of Scotland do not use the title Sir (unless they were knighted before being ordained) as they do not receive the accolade (they are not dubbed "knight" with a sword), although they do append the post-nominal letters; dames do not receive the accolade, and therefore female clergy are free to use the title Dame.

 Knights and Dames Grand Cross use the post-nominal GBE; Knights Commander, KBE; Dames Commander, DBE; Commanders, CBE; Officers, OBE; and Members, MBE.
 The post-nominal for the British Empire Medal is BEM.

 Members of all classes of the order are assigned positions in the order of precedence.
 Wives of male members of all classes also feature on the order of precedence, as do sons, daughters and daughters-in-law of Knights Grand Cross and Knights Commander; relatives of Ladies of the Order, however, are not assigned any special precedence.
-As a general rule, individuals can derive precedence from their fathers or husbands, but not from their mothers or wives.
+As a general rule, only wives and children of male recipients are afforded privileges.

 Knights and Dames Grand Cross are also entitled to be granted heraldic supporters.
 They may, furthermore, encircle their arms with a depiction of the circlet (a circle bearing the motto) and the collar; the former is shown either outside or on top of the latter.
 Knights and Dames Commander and Commanders may display the circlet, but not the collar, surrounding their arms.
 The badge is depicted suspended from the collar or circlet.